TechnicalOtter/markdown-it-tufte/tests/fixtures/sidenote.md

 Edward Tufte popularized moving footnotes[^1] into the margin next to the relevant text.

 [^1]: Comments and asides that are tangential to the flow of the primary document.
-This sentence should stay within the footnote.

-    Maybe this sentence, too?

 Here is an entirely separate paragraph.
 .